Degrowth: Sustainable development

 Degrowth ideology opposes all manifestations of productivism, which advocates that economic productivity and growth should be the primary objectives of human organization.
 Consequently, it stands in opposition to the prevailing model of sustainable development.
-While the concept of sustainability aligns with some aspects of degrowth philosophy, sustainable development, as conventionally understood, is based on mainstream development principles focused on augmenting economic growth and consumption.
-Degrowth views sustainable development as contradictory because any development reliant on growth within a finite and ecologically strained context is deemed intrinsically unsustainable.

 Critics of degrowth argue that a slowing of economic growth would result in increased unemployment, increased poverty, and decreased income per capita.
 Many who believe in negative environmental consequences of growth still advocate for economic growth in the South, even if not in the North.
 Slowing economic growth would fail to deliver the benefits of degrowth — self-sufficiency and material responsibility — and would indeed lead to decreased employment.
 Rather, degrowth proponents advocate the complete abandonment of the current (growth) economic model, suggesting that relocalizing and abandoning the global economy in the Global South would allow people of the South to become more self-sufficient and would end the overconsumption and exploitation of Southern resources by the North.
 Supporters of degrowth view it as a potential method to shield ecosystems from human exploitation.
 Within this concept, there is an emphasis on communal stewardship of the environment, fostering a symbiotic relationship between humans and nature.
 Degrowth recognizes ecosystems as valuable entities beyond their utility as mere sources of resources.
-During the Second International Conference on degrowth, discussions encompassed concepts like implementing a maximum wage and promoting open borders.
+During the Second International Conference on degrowth in 2010, discussions encompassed concepts like implementing a maximum wage and promoting open borders.
 Degrowth advocates an ethical shift that challenges the notion that high-resource consumption lifestyles are desirable.
-Additionally, alternative perspectives on degrowth include addressing perceived historical injustices perpetrated by the global North through centuries of colonization and exploitation, advocating for wealth redistribution.
+Additionally, alternative perspectives on degrowth include addressing perceived historical injustices perpetrated by the Global North through centuries of colonization and exploitation, advocating for wealth redistribution.
 Determining the appropriate scale of action remains a focal point of debate within degrowth movements.

 Some researchers believe that the world is poised to experience a Great Transformation, either by disastrous events or intentional design.
 They maintain that ecological economics must incorporate Postdevelopment theories, Buen vivir, and degrowth to affect the change necessary to avoid these potentially catastrophic events.

-A 2022 paper by Mark Diesendorf found that limiting global warming to 1,5 degrees with no overshoot would require a reduction of energy consumption.
+A 2022 paper by Mark Diesendorf found that limiting global warming to 1.5 °C with no overshoot would require a reduction of energy consumption.
 It describes (chapters 4–5) degrowth toward a steady state economy as possible and probably positive.
 The study ends with the words: "The case for a transition to a steady-state economy with low throughput and low emissions, initially in the high-income economies and then in rapidly growing economies, needs more serious attention and international cooperation."